jheinath/MyWhoosh2Garmin/README.md

 <h2><b>Update 27/11/2024 10:09 - Fix found</b></h2>
-There is a discripency between UserAgents.
+There is a discripancy between UserAgents.
 Quick fix is to update the http.py file in the garth package dir on your system.
 Source: https://github.com/matin/garth/pull/74
 Then we wait until garth package is updated.